whatsyourask/basics-of-pwn/content/security-techniques/security-techniques.md

 ## Address Space Layout Randomization(ASLR)

 Prevents the attacker from jumping to the shellcode wherever by randomize the address space of a process.
-So, if you want to jump to concrete address, for example, `0xffffcfdd`, you can't do it directly, because every time you execute the program, its address space changes.
+So, if you want to jump to a concrete address, for example, `0xffffcfdd`, you can't do it directly, because every time you execute the program, its address space changes.
 I disabled it before with `echo "0" | sudo dd of=/proc/sys/kernel/randomize_va_space`.
-Also, it makes difficult to use `ret2libc attack`, because in this attack, you need to locate needed functions and with ASLR they will have random addresses.
+Also, it makes it difficult to use `ret2libc attack`, because in this attack, you need to locate needed functions and with ASLR they will have random addresses.

-Let's again try stack-overflow exploit.
+Let's again try the stack-overflow exploit.

 ```bash
 $ sudo cat /proc/sys/kernel/randomize_va_space